Britney Spears allowed to hire her own attorney in conservatorship battle – KION546

 Spears initially asked for the courtroom to be cleared before she changed her mind and spoke for about 20 minutes.

-In the series of new bombshell allegations, Spears called the conservatorship “f—–g cruelty,” describing severe limitations she is living under, like not being able to have a cup of coffee.
+In a series of new bombshell allegations, Spears called the conservatorship “f—–g cruelty,” describing severe limitations she is living under, like not being able to have a cup of coffee.

 “If this isn’t abuse, I don’t know what is,” the singer said.
 “I thought they were trying to kill me.”